mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The Geonee are a human Minor Race and, as such, share many, if not most, physiological features found in other humans.
 They are fertile with most other humans and are endothermic mammals, who give birth to live young and produce milk to feed them.

 They were planted on Shiwonee – a high-gravity, dense-atmosphere world with an axial tilt of 43o and orbital period of over 95 years – approximately 300,000 years ago, and have evolved traits that suit their environment.
-Typically, they average 1.50 metres tall and weigh 75 kg, presenting a rather short and stocky appearance compared to other humans.
+Typically, they average 1.50 meters tall and weigh 75 kg, presenting a rather short and stocky appearance compared to other humans.
 There is no appreciable difference in height and weight between males and females.

 Skin tones range from fair to light brown, and they tan or burn when exposed to ultraviolet radiation.
 Their hair ranges in shades of white, brown, and black, with red tones being almost unknown.
 Males are able to grow sparse beards and tend to have heavy brows and coarser features than females.
 Their features are generally thick with wide lips and noses.